GenomicsAotearoa/hts_workshop_mpi/level1/01-introduction.md

 SRR097977.fastq  SRR098026.fastq
 ```

-Tab completion can also fill in the names of programs, which can be useful if you remember the beginning of a program name.
+Tab completion can also fill in the names of programs, which can be useful if you remember only part  of a program name.

 ```bash
 $ pw<tab><tab>